nathanwangly/nathanwangly.github.io/_pages/posts.md

 author_profile: true
 ---

-See below for my previous posts, which describe my recent work or mini-projects that I have tinkered with.
+See below for previous posts about my research or mini-projects that I have tinkered with.